 Walk through Beitou Hot Springs Park (Qinshui Park)

 To get here, take the Tamsui-Xinyi Line from Taipei Main Station to Beitou MRT Station.
-Switch to the Xinbeitou Line, travelling one stop to Xinbeitou MRT Station.
+Switch to the Xinbeitou Line, traveling one stop to Xinbeitou MRT Station.

 Browse cultural artifacts at the National Palace Museum

 When China and Taiwan split during the Chinese Civil War, so too did their most precious cultural artifacts.
-Fearing their destruction, none other than the Generalissimo planned to ship the best of the best off to Taiwan.
+Fearing their destruction, the Generalissimo himself planned to ship all the finest specimens off to Taiwan.

 Not all the pieces the Generalissimo earmarked for Taiwan made it here.
 But the ones that did were worth the hassle.